eaudeweb/eaudeweb.github.com/index.markdown

 like it.
 Scroll down to find out more about us.

 ### The name ###
-Eau de Web is a paraphrase of eau de parfum, meaning a fragrance of Web, close to its essence.
+Eau de Web is a paraphrase of *eau de parfum*, meaning a fragrance of Web, close to its essence.